THINGS TO TAKE CARE OF WHILE VISITING THE HOSPITAL DURING COVID 19

-Many hospitals are working in silos due to the pandemic and might not be open to treat the general public throughout the day except for emergencies.
-There are others who are exclusively treating COVID patients and can be avoided in favour of a less risky hospital or clinic.
+Many hospitals are working in silos due to the pandemic and might not be open to treating the general public throughout the day except for emergencies.
+Others are exclusively treating COVID patients and can be avoided in favor of a less risky hospital or clinic.

 3. Take an advance appointment

 Booking an advance appointment will limit your exposure to the hospital environment and waiting areas where there’s a risk of infections.
 Having an appointment in advance means you can be in and out as well as help the doctor prepare for your arrival.

 Most of the hospitals and public places have provided guidelines to maintain social distancing and hence you will be able to see distancing being followed at the hospital too.
 Make sure to have a distance of at least 6 feet from everyone around you.
 Avoid touching surfaces of any kind and restrict mobility as much as possible.